MacmillanFilms/macmillanfilms.github.io/_programs/prometheus-bound.md

 position: 9
 price: 100
 image: "/assets/images/content/2015/04/Prometheus-Bound-Staging-DVD.jpg"
-sidetxt: 'A talented cast brings this Greek masterpiece to the stage with song, dance and an innovative set which allows the immortal story about resisting tyranny to come alive.
-Features Peter Arnott’s audience tested translation.
-An innovative set allows for a dance platform on the top of the skēnē building - allowing the chorus of Oceanids to first appear above Prometheus as in the original.
+sidetxt: 'A talented cast brings this Greek masterpiece to the stage with song, dance, and an innovative set that allows the immortal story about resisting tyranny to come alive.
+The staging features Peter Arnott''s audience-tested translation.
+The dance platform on the top of the skene building allows the chorus of Oceanids to first appear above Prometheus as in the original.
+The production features performances by Casey McIntyre, Christopher Thomas, Milila Shah, Alisha Desai, and James Thomas as Prometheus.

 '
 paypal-id: E2QDGNU8P6LG6
 gum-id: prometheus-bound-staging
+length: 69
+upc: "642968135556"
+isbn: "9781637225851"
+mpn: "BVL274619"
 ---

 The below summary of the Prometheus Bound plot was edited from scenes from our staging: